ethanak/TalkingCaliper/README.md

 ## Program

-The program is currently only adapted to the XIAO ESP32S3 board
+The program is currently only adapted to the XIAO ESP32S3 board.
+Used in program:

+* sonic_lite from library [Sonic](https://github.com/waywardgeek/sonic/)
+* Piece of code for reading caliper data from  [EspDRO](https://github.com/MGX3D/EspDRO)

 ### Requirements: